mnao305/video-screenshot/README.md

 # video-screenshot

-> Take screenshots of videos such as YouTube and Nico Nico Douga
+> Take screenshots of videos such as YouTube and other video sites